sycobuny/kythera/README.md

 This application requires the following RubyGems:

   * rake ~> 0.8
-  * cool.io ~> 1.0 (requires iobuffer ~> 1.0)
   * sequel ~> 3.23
   * sqlite3 ~> 1.3

 Rake is required for testing and other automated tasks.
-Cool.io is required for high-performance socket I/O. Sequel and sqlite3 are required for database management.
+Sequel and sqlite3 are required for database management.
 These gems are widely available and should not be a problem.

 If you want to run the unit tests you'll also need `riot ~> 0.12` and run `rake test` from your terminal.